Movies showing in Nigerian cinemas this week

-From "Dunkirk" to "Valerian and the City of a Thousand Planets ," check out movies showing in the cinemas this week.
+From "Hakkunde," "Girls Trip" to "Banana Island Ghost," check out movies showing in the cinemas this week.

 What better way to ease off the stress of the week than watch a good movie.